-The temperature of classroom red 6, during occupied periods appeared to be within acceptable ranges, to provide a comfortable working environment.
-Classrooms blue 4 and green 3 were both slightly above the recommended range.
+The temperature of the building during occupied periods appeared to be within acceptable ranges, to provide a comfortable working environment.
 OSHA technical manuals recommend temperature for a comfortable indoor work environment range between 68°F and 76°F.

 Relative Humidity and Moisture